tecki/ebpfcat/index.rst

 EPBFCat -- an EtherCAT master using EBPF and XDP
 ************************************************

-EBPFCat is an EtherCAT master written entirely in Python, that uses EPBF and XDP to achieve real-time response times.
-As a corollary, it contains a Python based EBPF code generator.
+EBPFCat is a controller for the industrial field bus `EtherCAT <https://www.ethercat.org/>`_, written entirely in Python, that uses EPBF and XDP to achieve real-time response times.
+The EBPF code is generated on-the-fly using a built-in code generator, which can also be used for other purposes.

 .. toctree::
     :maxdepth: 2